ruisdael-observatory/disdroDL/README.md

-# Parsivel disdrometer data logger - version 2
+# Disdrometer data logging software - version 2

 disdroDLv2 is a Python software for acquiring and storing data from the OTT Parsivel2 optical disdrometer, developed by TU Delft, within the framework of the Ruisdael observatory for atmospheric science.